tim50687/What_I_Learned/computer_system/persistence/IOdevice.md

 - `CPU` attached to the main memory of the system via some kind of memory bus.

-- `Some device` connected to the system via a general-purpose I/O bus, which in many modern systems would be PCI.
+- `Some device` connected to the system via a general-purpose I/O bus, which in many modern systems would be `PCI`.

 - Finally, we have `peripheral bus`, such as SCSI, USB, or FireWire.
 These connect slow devices to the system, including disk drives, mice, keyboards, and so on.
     - a `peripheral bus` is a computer bus designed to support computer peripherals like printers and hard drives.